ElhusseinKhaled/Java/README.md

 # java calculator
-hello everybody this is my first app (calculator) on github it's open source , enjoy ;)
+hello everybody this is my first app (calculator) on github it's open source.